katyamalysheva/ADM-DB/README.md

 - **Schedule.py**: Creates schedule data for masters.
 - **Service_Registration.py**: Links services to registrations.
 - **Services.py**: Generates data for available services.

+## Master Data
+This script loads data from CSV files, normalizes phone numbers and formats addresses.
+The cleaned data is then saved back to the original CSV files.